iewaij/data-analytics-bank-marketing/docs/content/02_exploratory_data_analysis.md

 # Exploratory Data Analysis
-Exploratory Data Analysis is a process to explore the dataset with no assumptions or hypotheses using non-graphical and graphical, univariate and multivariate methods.
-The objective is to gain intuitive insights, discover distribution characteristics, and find out missing values in the dataset.
+Exploratory Data Analysis is a process of exploring the dataset with no assumptions or hypotheses made, using non-graphical and graphical, univariate and multivariate methods.
+The objective is to gain intuitive insights, discover distribution characteristics and find out missing values in the dataset.

 ## Explorations of the Target Variable Y
 The first thing we investigate is the target variable Y, which is a Y/N binary variable measuring the campaign outcome, representing whether a client has subscribed to a long-term deposit or not during our campaign.